Ferritin

-Ferritin is a universal intracellular protein that stores iron and releases it in a controlled fashion.
+Ferritin is a universal intracellular and extracellular protein that stores iron and releases it in a controlled fashion.
 The protein is produced by almost all living organisms, including archaea, bacteria, algae, higher plants, and animals.
 It is the primary intracellular iron-storage protein in both prokaryotes and eukaryotes, keeping iron in a soluble and non-toxic form.
 In humans, it acts as a buffer against iron deficiency and iron overload.

 Ferritin is found in most tissues as a cytosolic protein, but small amounts are secreted into the serum where it functions as an iron carrier.
-Plasma ferritin is also an indirect marker of the total amount of iron stored in the body; hence, serum ferritin is used as a diagnostic test for iron-deficiency anemia.
-Aggregated ferritin transforms into a toxic form of iron called hemosiderin.
+Plasma ferritin is also an indirect marker of the total amount of iron stored in the body; hence, serum ferritin is used as a diagnostic test for iron-deficiency anemia and iron overload.
+Aggregated ferritin transforms into a water insoluble, crystalline and amorphous form of storage iron called hemosiderin.

-Ferritin is a globular protein complex consisting of 24 protein subunits forming a hollow nanocage with multiple metal–protein interactions.
-Ferritin that is not combined with iron is called apoferritin.
+Ferritin is a globular protein complex consisting of 24 protein subunits forming a hollow spherical nanocage with multiple metal–protein interactions.
+Ferritin with iron removed is called apoferritin.